ESMValGroup/ESMValCore/doc/esmvalcore/preprocessor.rst

 * ``dimension``: dimension to apply detrend on.
 Default: "time"
 * ``method``: It can be ``linear`` or ``constant``.
 Default: ``linear``

+If method is ``linear``, detrend will calculate the linear trend along the selected axis and substract it to the data.
+For example, this can be used to remove the linear trend caused by climate change on some variables is selected dimension is time.

+If method is ``constant``, detrend will compute the mean along that dimension and substract it from the data

 See also :func:`esmvalcore.preprocessor.detrend`.